Clicky

 When in doubt, contact your local dealer that will handle the warranty repairs to see if the mod you want to do will void your warranty.

-Dealer Warranties vs. Manufacturer Warranties
+Dealer vs. Manufacturer Warranties

 Always go for the manufacturer warranty over the dealer warranty.

-The dealer warranties are not always that bad but just come with a lot more strings attached.
+The dealer warranties are not always that bad, but just come with a lot more strings attached.

 The manufacturer warranty will be easier to deal with, and it just makes more sense to get the warranty from the company that makes the parts for the item.